jmalloch/Algorithms/huffmanCoding/README.md

 # Huffman Coding

 ### Part 1
-Here, a huffman code is created based on character frequency in fileOne, then fileTwo is encoded and decoded using the respective functions.
+Here, a huffman code, "huffCode.txt", is created based on character frequency in fileOne, then fileTwo is encoded and decoded using the respective functions.

 ### Part 2
 Here, three huffman codes are created based on three different canonical collections of .txt files.
 Each is then used to encode the 5 files in "data".
 Below is a comparison of the file sizes after each encoding.